Mohicans: Culture

 The Mohican villages were governed by hereditary sachems advised by a council of clan elders.
 They had a matrilineal kinship system, with property and inheritance (including such hereditary offices) passed through the maternal line.
 Moravian missionary John Heckewelder and early anthropologist Lewis H. Morgan both learned from Mohican informants that their matrilineal society was divided into three phratries (Turkey, Turtle, and Wolf).
 These were divided into clans or subclans, including a potentially prominent Bear Clan.
 This finding is supported by the evidence of Mohican signatures on treaties and land deeds (see the works of Shirley Dunn).

 A general council of sachems met regularly at Scodac (east of present-day Albany) to decide important matters affecting the entire confederacy.
 In his history of the Indians of the Hudson River, Edward Manning Ruttenber described the clans of the Mohican as the Bear, the Turkey, the Turtle, and the Wolf.
-Each had a role in the lives of the people, and the Wolf served as warriors in the north to defend against the Mohawk, the easternmost of the Five Nations of the Iroquois.
+Each had a role in the lives of the people, and the Wolf served as warriors in the north to defend against the Mohawk, the easternmost of the Five Nations of the Haudenosaunee.

 Like the Munsee-speaking communities to their south, Mohican villages followed a dispersed settlement pattern, with each community likely dominated by a single lineage or clan.
 The villages usually consisted of a small cluster of small and mid-sized longhouses, and were located along floodplains.
 During times of war, they built fortifications in defensive locations (such as along ridges) as places of retreat.
 Their cornfields were located near their communities; the women also cultivated varieties of squash, beans, sunflowers, and other crops from the Eastern Agricultural Complex.
 Horticulture and the gathering and processing of nuts (hickory, butternuts, black walnuts and acorns), fruits (blueberries, raspberries, juneberries among many others), and roots (groundnuts, wood lilies, arrowroot among others) provided much of their diet.
 This was supplemented by the men hunting game (turkeys, deer, elk, bears, and moose in the Taconics) and fishing (sturgeon, alewives, shad, eels, lamprey and striped bass).